oamerge/oamerge.com/content/docs/configuration.md

 * [`json`](/docs/json) - The merged OpenAPI schema, output as a JSON file.
 * [`routes`](/docs/routes) - The array of path and request handler exports.
+* [`security`](/docs/security) - The map of security names to security handler exports.
 * [`schema`](/docs/schema) - The merged OpenAPI schema file.

 ## Options

-The `options` property is used to modify the outputs.
+The `options` property is used to modify each output.
 It is a map of output-option keys to configuration objects, each output has its own options.

 ```js
 export default {